 We describe several themes below.
 We host group mentoring by meeting monthly for discussion on core topics which will enable the core faculty to work collaboratively together to facilitate the learning of our group of faculty scholars.

-These topics were chosen because they are relevant to all health professionals and place emphasis on team-based learning and interprofessional training and the learning environment.
+These topics were chosen because they are relevant to all health professionals and place emphasis on team-based inter-professional education and the learning environment.
 These topical areas also remain inadequately addressed in many health professions schools and post-graduate programs.

 LEEP aims to strengthen faculty expertise and career development of trainees to:

-- Implement undergraduate (UME) and residency or fellowship (GME) curricula, and faculty development programs in professional identity formation, moral development and ethical reasoning, resilience and wellness and interprofessional collaboration.
+1. Implement undergraduate (UME) and residency or fellowship (GME) curricula, and faculty development programs;.

-- Implement assessment programs using self-assessment, work assessment, competency assessment, objective structured clinical examinations (OSCEs), and instruments of moral and ethical reasoning.
+2. Implement assessment programs using self-assessment, work-place assessment, competency assessment, objective structured clinical examinations (OSCEs), e-portfolios, and instruments of moral and ethical reasoning.

-- Understand and analyze the role of organizational culture in shaping professional identities and professionalism behaviors and develop skills in achieving organizational change to foster professionalism.
+3. Understand and analyze the role of organizational culture in shaping professional identities and professionalism behaviors and develop skills in achieving organizational change to foster wellness and professionalism.